wmde/LOSH-Frontend/README.md

 Run `yarn client test:e2e` to run the e2e tests with Cypress locally.
 Or use `yarn client test:e2e:ci` to run them in a pipeline or in a headless browser locally.

+## Deploy

+After [Building](#build) the packages, the client bundle in `packages/client/public` can be hosted on any HTTP server (Apache, Nginx, Amazon S3, etc.)

+The server bundle found in `packages/server/dist` should be hosted on a node server and started using `node server.js`

 ## Style Guide